 FREQUENTLY ASKED QUESTIONS

-Practise heaps.
+1. Make sure you’re putting aside time to write.
 Writing is a skill and the more you do it, the better you get at it.
 Compare it to learning a language, a musical instrument or a sport.
-Practice matters.
+Practice matters!
 You don't necessarily need to be working on a complete story every time you write.
 Have fun.
 Try writing different opening sentences, character descriptions, scene descriptions.
 Experiment.
 Take risks.
-You're the only one who has to see it, and it will help you to find your unique writer’s voice.
+You're the only one who has to see these scribblings, and it will help you to determine your unique style.
+Refer to The Story Writer’s Handbook for ideas on how to experiment and play with words.

 How do you plan a story?